cube-m4st3r/go-learning/README.md

 - Each example is a small self-contained module.
 Inspect the `go.mod` files in the subfolders for module-specific settings.
 - Feel free to modify and experiment — these programs are intended for learning.

+## License

+This project is provided under the MIT License — see `LICENSE` for full terms.